kbaseattic/data_api/docs/README.md

     pip install sphinx-autobuild

-Then, every time you want to edit the documentation, first run this command:
+Then, every time you want to edit the documentation, first run this command (from within the `docs` sub-directory):

-    sphinx-autobuild . _build/html
+    sphinx-autobuild  -z ../lib/biokbase/data_api . _build/html

+The `-z` option tells autobuild to also watch the source code for changes.

 Then open the URL http://127.0.0.1:8000 on your browser.
-Every time you save a change to a file it will automatically rebuild the docs and update the web pages.
+Every time you save a change to a file, whether a Sphinx `.rst` file or some Python source code, it will automatically rebuild the docs and update the web pages.